 Valentine’s Day is a day to celebrate all that’s special about your partner, and if you don’t have a partner, that’s fine.
 But don’t bring down all of the couples celebrating their unions — or the single people who might just happen to like being single.
 It’s not going to help anyone, and it’ll only make you (and others) feel worse than you need to.
 Instead, congratulate others on this special day and wish them well.
 Or you could plan a small get together with your single friends and binge-watch movies and eat chocolate.

 One thing that can quickly ruin your Valentine’s Day is drinking too much, whether you’re alone or not.
 Drinking too much with your spouse could lead to one of you falling asleep too early in the night, spoiling any plans you might’ve had for later.

 Planning a Great Valentine’s Day

-Now that you know the do’s and don’t of Valentine’s Day, you can start planning with confidence that you can create great new memories for you and your partner that will last a lifetime.
+Now that you know the do’s and don’ts of Valentine’s Day, you can start planning with confidence to create great new memories for you and your partner that will last a lifetime.

 Featured Photo by Raissa Lara Lütolf (-Fasel) on Unsplash